dieterwhitt/FizzBuzz_Copyable_2/README.md

 ./fizzbuzz n
 ```

-Where n is an integer.
+Where n is a positive integer (below 32-bit limit).